Canes sauce is known for its crazy good flavor profile. Dip your chicken fingers, potato chips, and even fries.

 What Does Cane’s Sauce Taste Like?

-It is similar to a fry sauce but it has the pepper and garlic powder in there that give it more flavor.
+It is similar to a fry sauce but it has the black pepper, Worcestershire and garlic powder in there that give it more flavor.
 It is tangy with a little bit of a kick.
+Fry sauce is really just ketchup and mayo, so this is a little different, but very similar.

-Unfortunately Raising Cane’s restaurant is not all over the place, so not everyone can experience it.
+Unfortunately Raising Cane’s restaurants are not all over the place, so not everyone can experience it.
 But trust me, try this copycat version for Canes Sauce and you will understand what all the hype is about.

 What’s In Cane’s Sauce